Skip to main content

 Gonja (Roasted Plantains)

-Ripe plantains roasted over charcoal until caramelized and sweet.
-Popular street snack, especially in Kampala.
-Natural sweetness makes perfect quick energy boost.
+Ripe plantains roasted over charcoal until they caramelize and turn sweet.
+They are a common street snack, especially in Kampala, and the natural sugar makes for a quick pick-me-up.

 Regional Cuisine Highlights